KNFullStack/Milestone-Project-2/README.md

 ## Publishing
 To publish the project I performed the following steps:
-1. Navigated to the project's [Github page](XXXLINKTOGITHUBPAGEXXX).
+1. Navigated to the project's [Github page](https://github.com/KNFullStack/Milestone-Project-2).
 2. Clicked on the "Settings" button.
 3. Clicked on the "Pages" button.
 4. Under the "Source" heading, changed the "Branch" setting from "None" to "Main", then clicked save.
 5. This gave a link to the [published game](XXXLINKTOPUBLISHEDWEBSITEXXX).
 ## Local Clone
 To create a local clone of the project you can follow the steps below:
-1. Navigate to the project's [Github page](XXXLINKTOGITHUBPAGEXXX).
+1. Navigate to the project's [Github page](https://github.com/KNFullStack/Milestone-Project-2).
 2. Click the "Code" dropdown button.
 3. From here there are two options:
      * Option 1: Click the "Download ZIP" button to download the files.
 This can be unzipped locally and opened with your preferred IDE.
      * Option 2: Copy the link from the HTTPS box shown.
 Then open your preferred IDE of choice and in the terminal window of your preferred directory, use the command "git clone" followed by the link that was copied.
-For example "git clone XXXLINKHEREFOR.GITXXX".
+For example "git clone https://github.com/KNFullStack/Milestone-Project-2.git".
 This will clone the files in the selected directory.
 # Acknowledgements
 Would like to say thank you to my mentor Spencer Barriball for his help and guidance throughout the project.
 ## Code
+* Thank you to [Friendly Crook](https://stackoverflow.com/users/4944031/friendly-crook), with his/her post regarding the "pointer-events" CSS property which allowed overcoming of an obstacle regarding click events.
+See [here](https://stackoverflow.com/questions/30508849/ignore-click-on-div) for the direct link.
 ## Media